In an online world full of dense content and endless links, it’s not surprising that phishing and ransomware are on the rise.

 Employees of all organisations should be extra wary of opening attachments or clicking links in emails sent from untrusted sources, and always check the URL in the address bar before moving ahead with any form of login process.

 Hackers rip a page off the ransomware book as they begin to tackle phishing attacks in a new manner.
-The well-known countdown clock, utilised by ransomware gangs such as LockBit to encourage faster ransom payment, is now being utilised as a secondary tactic for after victims have clicked the phishing URL to panic them into handing over their passwords.
+The well-known countdown clock, used by ransomware gangs such as LockBit to encourage faster ransom payment, is now being used as a secondary tactic for after victims have clicked the phishing URL to panic them into handing over their passwords.

 This sense of urgency is what plays on the victim’s vulnerabilities as they are left in a position of panic, where they are likely to follow the instructions, even though there is no certainty the account will be deleted at all.

-With phishing attacks now utilising ransomware tactics, the techniques of cyber-attackers are clearly never set in stone – so stay vigilant.
+With phishing attacks now using ransomware tactics, the techniques of cyber-attackers are clearly never set in stone – so stay vigilant.

 Keep up to date with the latest trends by signing up to our email newsletter and circulate security best practices within your organisation.